Not sure what to do in Mexico City in 5 days?

 Because dynamite was used for the excavation of the site, many of the structures you see today are rebuilt.
 It is due to this fact that Teotihuacan is not a present-day Seven Wonders of the World.

 You may have noticed this Mexico City itinerary calls for spending one entire day at Teotihuacan.
-While this does mean you use up quite a big chunk of your 5 days in Mexico City, Teotihuacan should be a day-long affair.
+While this does mean you use up quite a big chunk of your 5 days in Mexico City, Teotihuacan should be a full day trip from Mexico City.

 Though only located about 32 miles (50km) northeast of Mexico City, it can take from 1-2 hours to get there thanks to Mexico City’s aforementioned traffic.
 The best course of action is to arrive at Teotihuacan right when it opens at 9 AM, which will actually serve two functions.